 The second factor that impacts sample size is the margin of error.
 For a CSAT scale of 1 to 5, let’s say you’d be comfortable with +/- 0.5 points from the mean, a 10% margin of error.

 Taking a common 95% confidence interval, z = 1.96, and let’s say a previous survey showed a 1.4 point standard deviation, then the sample size would be n = (1.96*(1.4/0.5))^2 = 30 responses.
 Now, if a margin of error of +/- 0.25 points was required, it would drive up the sample size to 120.

-The old fashion way for a company to compute its CSAT would be to mass email, and/or direct mail a subset of customers twice a year.
+The old fashion way for a company measure customer satisfaction would be to mass email, and/or direct mail a subset of customers twice a year.
 They’d use a formula like this one to calculate the sample size needed to reach statistical significance.
 However, by the time the survey is conducted and results compiled, the company’s products, services, and process will have evolved a bit, and the CSAT score would already be obsolete.
 And closing the loop on any negative feedback would be less than timely and not as effective in reducing churn.
 Finally, email or direct mail could be the appropriate channel to survey if that is the best way to engage with your customers, but often requires higher samples given the low response rates of those channels.